 The RX status words can be read from the RX status FIFO port, while the RX data packets can be read from the RX data FIFO.
-RX data packets are formatted in a specific manner before the host can read them as shown in Figure 3.26.
+RX data packets are formatted in a specific manner before the host can read them.
 It is assumed that the host has previously read the associated status word from the RX status FIFO, to ascertain the data size and any error conditions.

-Figure 3.26 RX Packet Format
+Figure 3.18 RX Packet Format